isik-finset/betterBlog/README.md

 * Build everything from scratch.
 * Avoid using third party libraries other than the ones given.
-* Be as much creative as you can
+* Be as much creative as you can.
 * Build a fully functional CRUD app, from front to back.

 ***